 Why Lean Portfolio Management?

 Traditional approaches to portfolio management were not designed to compete in the ‘age of software and digital.’
-Enterprises face a higher degree of uncertainty and need to deliver innovative solutions faster.
+Enterprises face a higher degree of uncertainty and must deliver innovative solutions faster.
 Many legacy portfolio practices remain despite massive market changes and how businesses operate in the digital era.

-Modernizing portfolio management is critical to supporting SAFe’s Lean-Agile way of working and competing in this new reality.
-Fortunately, many enterprises have already traveled this path, and the change patterns are apparent, as shown in Figure 1.
+Modernizing portfolio management is critical to supporting the Lean-Agile way of working and competing in this new reality.
+Fortunately, many enterprises have already traveled this path, and the change patterns are shown in Figure 1.

-LPM has the highest decision-making and financial accountability for the solutions and development value streams in a SAFe portfolio.
+LPM has the highest decision-making and financial accountability for a portfolio’s solutions and development value streams.
 The people who fulfill the LPM function have various roles and titles and often reside in different parts of the organization’s hierarchy.
 Because LPM is vital to the enterprise, executives and business owners who understand the financial, technical, and business contexts hold strategy and investment funding responsibilities.
 They are accountable for the overall business outcomes and addressing the challenge of defining, communicating, and aligning strategy with execution.

 Figure 2 illustrates the three dimensions of LPM, followed by a brief description and a set of roles needed for its responsibilities.